-    There are plenty of questions and everyday philosophy for the readers.
+There are plenty of questions and everyday philosophies for the readers.

 Love, after all, is the ingredient that separates a sacrifice from ordinary, everyday butchery.

-Poetry and poetic justice is delivered in equal measure.
-Kashmir is richly documented, the various governments since 1984 criticised liberally, called out, leaving no doubt about where the author’s opinions lie.
+Poetry and poetic justice are delivered in equal measure.
+Kashmir is richly documented, the various governments since 1984 criticised it liberally, called out, leaving no doubt about where the author’s opinions lie.

 And it is precisely this ferocity of opinions that time and again derails the novel’s pace – Roy gets carried away more often than not in her descriptions, in her revolt, and uses more words than are necessary, repeating emotions even after the emotional impact has been made and the reader has moved on.
 This is especially true in when she describes the graveyards of Kashmir.

 The characters are endearing, as all things weird and eclectic are meant to feel.
-Tilo is the Eva Luna-esque women that cannot quite be placed, Musa her militant lover, Biplab is reminiscent of Max Ophuls from Rushdie’s Shalimar the Clown, which was a far more enjoyable read.
+Tilo is the Eva Luna-esque woman that cannot quite be placed, Musa her militant lover, and Biplab is reminiscent of Max Ophuls from Rushdie’s Shalimar the Clown, which was a far more enjoyable read.

 It’s just a question.
 As all of history is; yours and mine, ours and theirs.